ericvolp12/bsky-experiments/ts/feed-generator/README.md

 Once the custom algorithms feature launches, you'll be able to publish your feed in-app by providing the DID of your service.

+## Running the Server

+Install dependencies with `yarn` and then run the server with `yarn start`.
+This will start the server on port 3000, or what's defined in `.env`.
+You can then watch the firehose output in the console and access the output of the default custom ALF feed at [http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/whats-alf](http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/whats-alf).

 ## Some Details

 ### Skeleton Metadata